I'm A Latinx Woman & This Is What It's Like To Quarantine With My Old-School Abuela

 “Fine.
 Just know his father probably thinks you’re a loose girl,” she snapped.

 This wasn’t that bad, she didn’t even scream.
 So I dropped it there and left without another word.
-I was trying to fight back tears and push away the memory of her yelling her head off when I first told her I was staying the night at my boyfriend’s.
+I tried to fight back tears and push away the memory of her yelling her head off when I first told her I was staying the night at my boyfriend’s.
 To her, sleeping over confirmed that I wasn’t a virgin anymore.
-To her, I was a failure.
+And that meant I was a failure.

-But in the past couple weeks of quarantine, I’ve noticed that my abuela is trying her best to find peace with the way I am.
-I have watched her stop to listen to me when I set boundaries, rather than think of her next retort.
+But in the past couple weeks of quarantine, as we spend more time together, I've seen subtle changes.
+I’ve noticed that my abuela is trying her best to find peace with the way I am.
+I've watched her stop to listen to me when I set boundaries, rather than think of her next retort.
 While the sassy comments still come every now and then, I’ve seen her attempt to stay silent sometimes and, thankfully, succeed.
 I’ve even noticed flashes of my abuela’s feminist side, like when she advised me not to take my boyfriend’s last name, should we ever get married.

 Advertisement

-She’s admitted that the fighting makes her tired, and that she doesn’t want to live her last few years with bitterness.
+She’s admitted that the fighting makes her tired, and that she doesn’t want to live her golden years with bitterness.
 A few weeks ago, on her 86th birthday, she even declared, “I’m not going to talk bad about anyone from now on.”
 Given the circumstances of the world around us, I absolutely believe her.
-She holds me tighter when I say goodnight now.
+She holds me tighter when we say goodnight now.

-The lockdown orders are not going to lift anytime soon and I won’t be getting back to the independence of my NYC apartment either.
-Just like my grandma, I’ve grown exhausted of constantly defending my way of life.
-But we're learning to coexist.
+The lockdown orders are not going to lift anytime soon, and I won’t be getting back to the independence of my NYC apartment very soon either.
+Just like my abuela, I’ve grown exhausted of constantly defending my way of life.
+But we're finally learning to coexist.

 Advertisement